-In early August Johnnie transferred to No. 185 Squadron, joining in time for their hazardous trip to Malta on H.M.S.
-Furious during Operation Pedestal.
-His log book records the cost of this vital attempt to bring supplies to the beleaguered island: “H.M.S.
+In early August, Johnnie made the move to No. 185 Squadron, arriving just in time for their perilous journey to Malta aboard H.M.S.
+Furious as part of Operation Pedestal.
+His logbook details the sacrifices made during this crucial mission to deliver supplies to the besieged island: “H.M.S.
 Eagle sunk; also 4 cruisers, 8 destroyers, and 10 of 14 merchantmen.”
 (17 August 1942).
-The siege conditions on Malta took their toll on Johnnie who, in October, spent “3I weeks in dock, dermatitis + tonsillitis + sandfly fever”.
+The siege conditions on Malta took their toll on Johnnie who, in October, spent “31 weeks in dock, dermatitis + tonsillitis + sandfly fever”.
 As he later observed in his autobiography 'Spitfire Strikes':

 Fresh water was in short supply and there was no hot water at all; which made hygiene a myth … while we were half-starved, the mosquitos, sand flies, bed bugs and fleas fed very well.

-Cleared for operations by late October, he was selected with three other pilots to bomb Gela aerodrome in Sicily on 28 November, their Spitfires being fitted with suitable bomb racks.
-On returning from the raid, eight Ju.
-52 transports were spotted heading for North Africa, Johnnie takes up the story:
+Cleared for action by the end of October, he was one of four pilots selected to bomb the Gela aerodrome in Sicily on November 28, with their Spitfires outfitted with appropriate bomb racks.
+On their return from the raid, they spotted eight Ju.
+52 transports heading to North Africa, and Johnnie continues the story:

 I attacked in turn each of the three aircraft on the left of the formation, starting with the rear one.
 As the 20mm. guns fired only one round, I had to do the best I could with the four .303 machine-guns - and was surprised by the amount of return fire from the formation.
 At least some of the aircraft had upper gun turrets, and it also appeared that some irate passengers were using automatic weapons through the windows.
 The first Ju.
 52 dropped below the formation and turned towards Sicily, and the next two were still descending steeply towards the sea when the Me.
 109 escort came diving down, and I ducked into a handy cloud.
 About one week later a telephone call from Headquarters advised that 'Y' Service had confirmed at least one Ju.
 52 crashing into the sea.